koding/kdlearn/guides/creating-kdapps/real-world-example/index.md

 Testing is all well and good, but eventually you'll want to publish it right?
-Well if you go back to DevTools and choose the **Publish to AppStore** option your App will be published to the AppStore, but not yet publicly visible.
+Well if you go back to DevTools and choose the **Publish to AppStore** option your App will be published to the AppStore under the Unverified Apps Section.

+While unverified, users will be able to go into that special section and run your application.

-Your App will be awaiting approval from Koding Moderators.
-Once we look at it and ensure that your App works properly, we'll approve it!
-Then, all Koding users will be able to load your awesome application and enjoy all the hard work you put in.
+Your App will remain in this Unverified state until it is reviewed and approved by Koding Moderators.
+Once they look at it and ensure that your App works properly, they'll approve it!
+All Koding users will be able to load your awesome application, knowing that it is safe and great, and enjoy all the hard work you put into it!

 ## Where to go from here